One of the most important parts of caring for your new leopard gecko is its enclosure setup.

 But how do you know if the enclosure you’ve chosen is the right size for your adorable scaly friend?

 For juvenile or baby leopard geckos, a 10-gallon tank is sufficient.
 However, as they grow into their adult size, the average gecko will need an enclosure of at least 20 gallons or larger, with a 30-gallon tank being ideal, especially if you plan on housing more than one gecko in the tank.

-Giving any pet the proper environment is one of the most important parts of practicing good animal husbandry.
+Giving your scaly friend a proper leopard gecko habitat is one of the most important parts of practicing good animal husbandry.

 Keep reading for everything you need to know about the size of a leopard gecko tank.